-Day currently serves as an adjunct professor at the University of Miami School of Law and formerly taught at Barry University.
+Allison serves as an adjunct professor at the University of Miami School of Law and formerly taught at Barry University.
 She has lectured for the American Bankruptcy Institute, Pincus Professional Education, National Business Institute, Lorman Education Services, Put Something Back of Miami-Dade County, The Florida Bar, and the Bankruptcy Bar Association for the Southern District of Florida.
-She is also a member of the Commercial Law League of America, the American Bankruptcy Institute and American Bar Association.
-In addition, she received the 2007 "Put Something Back" Pro Bono "Bankruptcy" Award for providing outstanding pro bono legal services or free legal assistance to the needy population of Miami-Dade County.
+She is also a member of the American Bankruptcy Institute, National Association of Bankruptcy Trustees, and American Bar Association.
+In addition, she received the 2007 “Put Something Back” Pro Bono “Bankruptcy” Award for providing outstanding pro bono legal services or free legal assistance to the needy population of Miami-Dade County.